 What happens if there is a problem with my payslip?

-From time to time, you may find yourself in a situation where there are inaccuracies with your payslip.
-But what should you do if that happens?
-It is recommended to always contact your employer as a first step to see if it can be sorted in-house.
-Otherwise, you could look at contacting a trade union or employee representative if you have them., to help provide guidance on what to do next.
+If this happens, it is recommended to always contact your employer as a first step to see if it can be sorted in-house.
+Otherwise, you could look at contacting a trade union or employee representative for guidance and advice.